Item 8: Familiarize yourself with reference and pointer types

 }

-Stack slice pointing into vector contents on heap
+Figure 1-5.
+Stack slice pointing into Vec contents on the heap

-There's quite a lot going on under the covers for the expression &vec[1..3], so it's worth breaking down into its components:
+There's quite a lot going on under the covers for the expression &vector[1..3], so it's worth breaking it down into its components:

 • The 1..3 part is a range expression; the compiler converts this into an instance of the Range<usize> type, which holds an inclusive lower bound and an exclusive upper bound.